CoryGilmore/LinkedList/README.md

 # LinkedList
-Creating a LinkedList class in C++
+LinkedList is a repository that will hold a LinkedList class that I will devolope to improve my C++ skills